 When that happens, search engines notice that users aren’t spending very long on your page searching for an answer to that question.
 As a result, your page either won’t rank or will start showing up lower and lower on rankings as other pages better serve the needs of readers.
 That’s why structuring content to provide answers and solutions as efficiently as possible is often a better determinant of ranking than content length alone.

-Want to ensure your content is impactful for users?
-To learn how to conduct a website content audit, read our blog here.
+Want to ensure your website content is impactful for users?
+Read our blog here to learn how to conduct a website content audit and boost the SEO value of your website.

 Create a Search-Friendly URL